ButterflyLion/ISE-Software-Testing-Room-Booking-Project/README.md

 ### Percentage Contribution by each Group Member with a Brief Description:
 As a team we decided on the database schema together and wrote the requirements together.<br>
 - Pardis: 50%<br>
+I modified and expanded the database by incorporating additional fields and data to meet our specific requirements.
+I developed all the necessary routing codes and methods in 'main.py' from an empty Flask app to ensure seamless website functionality within the app.
+I customized the site template ('index.html') and implemented code to dynamically display various website components based on the Flask app's routes.
+To ensure the reliability of the system, I authored comprehensive Unit Tests ('Unit_Tests.py'), Integration Tests ('Integration_Test.py'), and System Tests ('System_Test.py').
+My Integration Tests is not complete as Tamara was already working extensively on that.
+Additionally, I completed the documentation related to my own testing efforts, providing thorough details for future reference.

 - Tamara: 35%<br>
 I set up the database, wrote the executable sql script to create the tables and wrote the sample data to fill the tables with.
 I also started the flask application and the layout of the current website.
 I documented these steps in the Setup Guide.
 Next I attempted to mock a database but this proved more challenging than expected so I did integration testing instead and left mocking until last.
 I never did get around to completely finish the mocking as there were connection errors.<br>

 - Conor: 15%<br>

 ## Team Members: Pardis Norouzi, Tamara Orosz & Conor Glynn